Enalean/tuleap-documentation-en/languages/en/user-guide/new-project.rst

    This can be done by accessing the "Project Admin" page, typing the names of all the registered users promote as team members and then define their permissions.

-    **Tip**

-    Rather than putting in place a heavy hierarchy of project topics and sub-topics, the Tuleap Team has decided to start small and create only a handful of top-level topics in the hierarchy.
-As time goes and as more and more projects register on Tuleap we'll refine the hierarchy.
-If you cannot find the appropriate topic for your project, please contact us through the "Contact Us" link in the Tuleap Main Menu or submit a request in the appropriate Discussion Forum.

 .. [#f1]
    Actually it can but you have to ask the Tuleap Team to do